 Item 21.
-Exhibits and Financial Schedules (a) Exhibits
+Exhibits and Financial Schedules

+(a) Exhibits

-- 2.1 Separation and Distribution Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 2.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - Agreement and Plan of Merger, dated as of February 10, 2014, by and among Mallinckrodt plc, Madison Merger Sub, Inc. and Cadence Pharmaceuticals, Inc. (Incorporated by reference to Exhibit 2.1 to Mallinckrodt plc's Current Report on Form 8-K filed on February 11, 2014). - 3.1 Certificate of Incorporation of Mallinckrodt plc (Incorporated by reference to Exhibit 3.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 3.2 Amended and Restated Memorandum and Articles of Association of Mallinckrodt plc (Incorporated by reference to Exhibit 3.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 3.3 Articles of Association of Mallinckrodt International Finance S.A. - 4.1 Indenture, dated as of April 11, 2013, by and among Mallinckrodt International Finance S.A., Covidien International Finance S.A. and Deutsche Bank Trust Company Americas, as trustee (Incorporated by reference to Exhibit 4.2 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 4.2 Supplemental Indenture, dated as of June 28, 2013, by and among Mallinckrodt plc, Mallinckrodt International Finance S.A. and Deutsche Bank Trust Company Americas, as trustee (Incorporated by reference to Exhibit 4.3 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 4.3 Second Supplemental Indenture, dated as of February 7, 2014, by and among Mallinckrodt International Finance S.A., Mallinckrodt plc and Deutsche Bank Trust Company Americas, as trustee. - 4.4 Registration Rights Agreement, dated as of April 11, 2013, by and among Mallinckrodt International Finance S.A., Goldman, Sachs & Co., J.P.
-Morgan Securities LLC and the other purchasers named therein (Incorporated by reference to Exhibit 4.2 to Mallinckrodt plc's Registration Statement on Form 10 filed on May 8, 2013). - 5.1 Opinion Letter of Wachtell, Lipton, Rosen & Katz. - 5.2 Opinion Letter of Arthur Cox. - 5.3 Opinion Letter of Allen & Overy Luxembourg. - Tax Matters Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - Employee Matters Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.2 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - Transition Services Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.3 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 10.4 Credit Agreement, dated as of March 25, 2013, by and among Mallinckrodt International Finance S.A., JPMorgan Chase Bank, National Association, as administrative agent, and the other lenders and agents party thereto (Incorporated by reference to Exhibit 10.4 to Mallinckrodt plc's Registration Statement on Form 10 filed on May 8, 2013). - Form of Deed of Indemnification by and between Mallinckrodt plc and Directors and Secretary (Incorporated by reference to Exhibit 10.4 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013).
+- 2.1 Separation and Distribution Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 2.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 3.1 Certificate of Incorporation of Mallinckrodt plc (Incorporated by reference to Exhibit 3.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 3.2 Amended and Restated Memorandum and Articles of Association of Mallinckrodt plc (Incorporated by reference to Exhibit 3.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 3.3 Articles of Association of Mallinckrodt International Finance S.A. - 4.1 Indenture, dated as of April 11, 2013, by and among Mallinckrodt International Finance S.A., Covidien International Finance S.A. and Deutsche Bank Trust Company Americas, as trustee (Incorporated by reference to Exhibit 4.2 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 4.2 Supplemental Indenture, dated as of June 28, 2013, by and among Mallinckrodt plc, Mallinckrodt International Finance S.A. and Deutsche Bank Trust Company Americas, as trustee (Incorporated by reference to Exhibit 4.3 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 4.3 Registration Rights Agreement, dated as of April 11, 2013, by and among Mallinckrodt International Finance S.A., Goldman, Sachs & Co., J.P.
+Morgan Securities LLC and the other purchasers named therein (Incorporated by reference to Exhibit 4.2 to Mallinckrodt plc's Registration Statement on Form 10 filed on May 8, 2013). - 5.1 Opinion Letter of Wachtell, Lipton, Rosen & Katz. - 5.2 Opinion Letter of Arthur Cox. - 5.3 Opinion Letter of Allen & Overy Luxembourg. - Tax Matters Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.1 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - Employee Matters Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.2 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - Transition Services Agreement between Covidien plc and Mallinckrodt plc, dated June 28, 2013 (Incorporated by reference to Exhibit 10.3 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 10.4 Credit Agreement, dated as of March 25, 2013, by and among Mallinckrodt International Finance S.A., JPMorgan Chase Bank, National Association, as administrative agent, and the other lenders and agents party thereto (Incorporated by reference to Exhibit 10.4 to Mallinckrodt plc's Registration Statement on Form 10 filed on May 8, 2013). - 10.5 Form of Deed of Indemnification by and between Mallinckrodt plc and Directors and Secretary (Incorporated by reference to Exhibit 10.4 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013). - 10.6 Form of Indemnification Agreement by and between Mallinckrodt Brand Pharmaceuticals, Inc. and Directors and Secretary (Incorporated by reference to Exhibit 10.5 to Mallinckrodt plc's Current Report on Form 8-K filed on July 1, 2013).